Subhash Chandra Singh: Unions and Labour Forums

 He is quite popular among young people and poor people.
-Apart from being in a front line leader in Biju Janta Dal, he is also a distinguished labour leader and is part of multiple unions and labor forums across India.
+Apart from being in a front line leader in Biju Janta Dal, he is also a labour leader and is part of multiple unions and labor forums across India.
 This includes Auto Mahasangh, All India Hawkers Association, All Odisha Drivers Mahasangh, AASHA, Anganwadi, Swachya Sathi and multiple other unions.
 He heads the Labor wing of Biju Janta Dal and is the founder of the biggest labor union in Odisha - Biju Sramika Samukhya.